 If the company doesn’t offer refunds, you’ll be stuck with a service you’re not happy with until it expires.
 Even if the refund period is relatively short, it’s important that you at least have the option if the need arises.
 Look for thirty-day refund guarantees of the full purchase amount and prorated refund amounts for anything longer than that.

 Choosing a host with a poor website design

 The way a brand presents itself online speaks a lot about how much time and energy it puts into its service.
 If pages aren’t mobile-optimized, some of the site menu links don’t work, or the design looks like it came from the last decade then it may be wise to skip it.
 That’s because they may put even less energy into keeping you satisfied as a customer.

 Modern hosting services like IONOS and Squarespace have taken the time to create good-looking websites that appeal to their target audience.
 Keep in mind that there are different preferences when it comes to web design.
 Even if you don’t like their specific design, ask yourself if it’s modern and looks like effort was put into it.

 To be frank, web hosting can be technical and there are bound to be mistakes on your end.
-The most important thing is to avoid making the kind of mistakes that’ll have a disastrous consequence on your business or brand.
+The most important thing is to avoid making the kind of mistakes that’ll have a disastrous consequences on your business or brand.
 This guide has outlined multiple things that should be avoided when it comes to your web hosting.
 The list isn’t exhaustive but it should help you make better decisions.
 If you need a quick primer on some of the best web hosts available, be sure to take a look at our in-depth web hosting reviews and shortlist the providers that meet your needs.